yellepeddibk/DS202-Final-Project/README.md

 which caused lots of famine in many counties and sent the world into chaos.
-By analyzing this dataset, people can better understand what areas of life will be impacted the most, and thus learn how to better prepare for future events such as COVID.
+By analyzing this dataset, people can better understand what areas of life will be impacted the most, and thus learn how to better prepare for future events such as COVID-19.
 Ultimately, our goal is to determine the best methods that can minimize the impacts of Pandemic-like events.

 To achieve this objective, we will explore the following questions:

-1. What cleaning methods were applied, and why?
+1. What data cleaning methods are applied, and why?

 2. What is the distribution of the “Productivity_Change” and “Stress_Level” Variables?